turicas/plotter/README.markdown

 Examples
 --------

-If do you have a CSV file called `data.csv` with this content:
+If you have a CSV file called `data.csv` with this content:

     "X Values","Y Values","Z Values"
     1,1,2011-01-01